During the Edo period, the sento (public bathhouse) was a popular place to unwind, as well as get yourself clean.

 (open at 1:00 pm on Saturdays and Sundays and closed on Mondays)

-Situated near Honjo-azumabashi Station, Mikoku-yu (御谷湯) opened in the 1940s but underwent extensive renovations in 2015.
+Situated near Honjo-azumabashi Station, this tattoo-friendly Mikoku-yu (御谷湯) opened in the 1940s but underwent extensive renovations in 2015.

 There are four types of baths with varying temperatures, as well as medicinal herb baths and coffee-colored natural springs that have been popular for decades.